KhangxLi/EvaDodge-Game-HTML5-Javascript/README.md

 + Try again button
 + Pause game key
 + Sound effects and music
-+ Get item / to goal to get higher scores
++ Get item or to a goal to get higher scores